The efficacy and safety of XYWAV in adult patients with narcolepsy was evaluated in a clinical trial1,2

 Discontinuation: In a randomized-withdrawal clinical trial 9 of 201 adult patients (4%) reported adverse reactions that led to withdrawal from the study (anxiety, decreased appetite, depressed mood, depression, fatigue, headache, irritability, nausea, pain in extremity, parasomnia, somnolence, and vomiting).
 The most common adverse reaction leading to discontinuation was nausea (1.5%).
 The majority of adverse reactions leading to discontinuation began during the first few weeks of treatment.

-In the pediatric clinical trial with Xyrem (same active moiety as XYWAV), 5 of 104 patients reported adverse reactions that led to withdrawal from the study (hallucination, tactile; suicidal ideation; weight decreased; sleep apnea syndrome; and affect lability).
+In the pediatric clinical trial with Xyrem (same active moiety as XYWAV), 7 of 104 patients reported adverse reactions that led to withdrawal from the study (hallucination, tactile; suicidal ideation; weight decreased; sleep apnea syndrome; affect lability; anger, anxiety, depression; and headache).

 XYWAV should not be used in combination with alcohol or sedative hypnotics.
 Use of other CNS depressants may potentiate the CNS-depressant effects of XYWAV.

 Concomitant use of sodium oxybate with divalproex sodium results in an increase in systemic exposure to GHB, which was shown to cause a greater impairment on some tests of attention and working memory in a clinical study.
 A similar increase in exposure is expected with concomitant use of XYWAV and divalproex sodium; therefore, an initial dose reduction of XYWAV is recommended when used concomitantly with divalproex sodium.
 Prescribers are advised to monitor patient response closely and adjust dose accordingly if concomitant use of XYWAV and divalproex sodium is warranted.

 Pregnancy and Lactation